New Blazers leadership discusses team's future

 The new guiding forces for #RipCity pic.twitter.com/VEsJ7fBUkJ— Nick Krupke (@NickKrupke) December 9, 2021

-First-time Head Coach Chauncey Billups is working alongside an interim GM in Joe Cronin who has come out from behind the Blazers scenes to the front facing view after serving as a scout and salary cap analyst for the scarlet and black since 2006.
+Billups is working alongside an interim GM in Cronin, who has come out from behind the Blazers scenes to the front facing view after serving as a scout and salary cap analyst for the scarlet and black since 2006.

 “We have some challenges with this roster.
 We are committed to being aggressive to being willing to take on risks and be creative and forward thinking,” Cronin said.